 “What?
 Beg your pardon, what did you say?”
 Loralee sat up slowly, reaching for Henry’s cigarettes out of habit, then setting the pack back down.
 She could hear the water running, Henry was in the shower.
 She quietly closed the bathroom door so she could hear.
 “No, Scorey.
 Calm down.
 I can’t.
 No. Do not give anything to Suzanne.
 My God.
 No. Do not tell her anything… Yes, send her away if she shows up at the house.
 Please, yes, lock everything.
 Thank you, Scorey.”

 “Henry?”
-Her own voice sounded too loud, everything was too loud, reverberating back to her, as though she were talking from inside a giant, tin can.
+Her voice sounded too loud; everything was too loud, reverberating back to her, as though she were talking from inside a giant, tin can.
 “Henry, I have to go to the house.”
 She said.

 The light shining through the bathroom window framed his muscular body in the doorway.
 He stood there with a towel wrapped around his waist, glowing golden brown at his edges, a glistening testament to manhood, the cover model for Ranch Hunks magazine, if there was such a thing.
 Every time she looked at him, all could think was Damn.

 “Jesus.
 All right.
-I know I’m good but, come on.”
+I know I’m good, but seriously.”
 He tried to tease.
 He turned off the alarm.

 “This means scandal, big scandal, Henry.
 And that’s if they cut him loose.
 If you go there with me, if I walk in with you, it’s the end of everything.”